-Trent is such a fascinating character because as a member of the press, we shouldn’t really be rooting for him on this show—at least that’s what we gather from the first episode.
+Trent is such a fascinating character because as a member of the press, we shouldn’t be rooting for him on this show—at least that’s what we gather from the first episode.
 But instead, what we get is a man who genuinely cares about both his job and football.
 Members of the press aren’t always honorable, sometimes, they’re very much part of the problem, and the polar opposite of all that Ted stands for.

-But what we see in “Trent Crimm, The Independent” is that it’s basically impossible to spend a few hours with a man like Ted and actively choose not to root for him.
+But what we see in “Trent Crimm, The Independent” is that it’s impossible to spend a few hours with a man like Ted and actively choose not to root for him.
 Trent is an independent thinker, but at his core, Trent Crimm is also clearly a good person, and the decision not to gloat if and when Ted fails was a solid way to conclude the episode.
 (As was his voiceover reading the column.)

 Because the very thing that’s happening to Rebecca is happening to Trent too.
 She wants to hate Ted.
 She wants to hate all of this, but instead, she’s realizing just how impossible that is because she’s now surrounded by flawed, but good people.
 And ultimately, this show’s strength continues to come from each of its characters taking chances.

 A Wrinkle in Time and The Domino Effect

 This is the episode where I became a Roy Kent stan and I haven’t looked back since.
 This is also the episode where it became very clear that Roy and Keeley are going to be the couple after my own heart, and I’m thrilled to know we were all right about that.